1 year, 2 months ago CoriModerator

 I watched your video on how to make an e-commerce site and was the most helpful in terms of the process.
 I have a client lined up that wants to be able to let his customers order from an online menu (a new local restaurant) for carry out.
 However, how do I let him be in charge of adding his menu items, prices, etc on his own without having to have me do it?
 Is there a way I can let him control that aspect of the site, even though I will be managing the overall site in the background for him?
 His menu items could change frequently and I don’t want to manage that portion of the site if possible.

-Thanks for your feedback!10 months, 2 weeks ago gnarayanKeymaster
+Thanks for your feedback!1 year, 1 month ago gnarayanKeymaster

 I’d probably just sit down with him and explain how to add menu items in WordPress and how to add products.
 Don’t need any code of course.
 Then you can see his results and fix them up if needed.
 That feels like the shortest path to success here and I find clients like knowing a bit about the site (without full responsibility).